naston70/jeremys-it-lab/99.MISC/neil-anderson/QoS/QoS.md

 - Traffic is going left to right from the HQ to the branch
 - The WAN edge router has a FastEthernet interface on the inside LAN interface and an E1 interface on the outside of the WAN interface

+- When traffic arrives at a rate of 2 Mbps or slower the router has no problem sending out the traffic immediately
+- However, when the rate of traffic exceeds 2 Mbps, the router will buffer the packet.
+- Packets are arriving faster than they can be sent out
+- Packets wait in the queue to go out
+- Packets are sent out FIFO in the order they were received

+#### Effects of Congestion